How To See Sold Items On Ebay: The Secret To Professional Pricing — supplier evaluation and quality control

 I once stood in the middle of a crowded estate sale in rural Pennsylvania, clutching a strange, translucent green glass bowl that looked like something out of a 1950s sci-fi movie.
 The tag said $5.00.
 I had a gut feeling it was worth more, but "feeling" doesn't pay the bills.
-I pulled out my phone, spent thirty seconds navigating the app, and realized that similar "uranium glass" pieces were consistently selling for over $120.
+I pulled out my phone, spent thirty seconds navigating the app; realized that similar "uranium glass" pieces were consistently selling for over $120.
 That was the moment I realized that the difference between a hobbyist and a professional reseller isn't luck—it's data.
 If you aren't checking what people are actually paying, you’re just guessing.
-And in the world of reselling, guessing is the fastest way to lose money.
+And in the world of reselling, guessing is the fastest route to lose money.
 Since that day in 2021, I’ve used this specific research method to turn a $200 weekly budget into a consistent $1,500 in monthly profit.

 Why You Must Understand eBay Sold Items